 Colleges must submit LOIs that describe:

-Applicants who intend to apply to the NSERC/CFI Joint Initiative (available through the 11th competition for the five-year IE Grants) should add a paragraph that includes a brief description of the applied research and technology development infrastructure (e.g., equipment, renovations, etc.) for which funding is being requested and the projected amount requested from CFI in the budget justification section of the IE LOI.
+Applicants who intend to apply to the NSERC/CFI Joint Initiative (available through the fourteenth competition for the five-year IE Grants) should add a paragraph that includes a brief description of the applied research and technology development infrastructure (e.g., equipment, renovations, etc.) for which funding is being requested and the projected amount requested from CFI in the budget justification section of the IE LOI.
 The IE LOI form must be submitted directly to NSERC.
 LOIs must:

-LOIs will be evaluated based on the selection criteria listed below by the CCI Review College and Community Innovation Review Committee, consisting of members who understand the role of colleges in economic development and their link with SMEs, and who have experience in the private sector and with innovation activities at the community level.
+LOIs will be evaluated based on the selection criteria listed below by the College and Community Innovation (CCI) Review Committee, consisting of members who understand the role of colleges in economic development and their link with SMEs, and who have experience in the private sector and with innovation activities at the community level.
 This committee will recommend to NSERC the colleges to be invited to submit applications.

 Applicants will be advised of the results of the LOI competition by the dates indicated in the table above.
 A confidential evaluation report, including the comments of the multidisciplinary CCI Review Committee, will be made available to each applicant.
 Based on the review, successful applicants will be invited by NSERC to submit an application.